-5. The he ard should not table a r notion at the gener al ma ooting for dologo ting powers to issue shares or convertible securities 5. ū 6 of the capital at the time of the delegation. ies excluding the preferential subscription right, the texclusion required by commercial law.
-Complies [X] Partial compliance []] Explanation [] 6. - ory or voluntary, should publish them on their websites publication is not compulsory: a) Report on the indeper dence of the audito r b) Reports on the e functio ning of the audit co mmi ittee and the non nination and remuneration committee c) Report by the audit co mmittee on related part ty transactions d) Report on the corpora te social responsibi ity p policy.
-Complies [] Partial compliance [X]] Explanation [] All the sections of this Recommen ndation ar e met, except (c). directo the Eb ors and of oro Foods ther related parties Group, and issues s have be s a report en made on arm's leng to the Board in favour th ter rms, at market price eir approval.
-After st nificant shareholders, Directors, representatives of corporate s, transparently, fairly and reasonably, and always in the interests of udying this Recommendation the Company does not consider it nformation that is confidential for the Group in respect of its rivals.
-7. The co mpany should b oroadcas t general meetings live, , through its webs ite.
-Complies [] Explanation [X] Genera al Meetin gs of shareholders of Ebro F oods S.A. are not broa dcast t live through the co porate website owing to the size and capitalisation of the Company. shareh olders' fo orum or electronic voting an d proxies) and the amp le qu uorum at general me nareholders' participation at general meetings (such as the etings (79.0325% at the last AGM held on 5 June 2018), the dcasting of general meetings. neral meeting is subseq limitations or restriction sh and English on the corporate website, where it is fully available, ate live broadcasting of the AGM to be held in 2019, considering tion recommended by the Code of Good Governance.
-8. before the general me ttee and the au eting, a nd in exceptional ci nould clearly explair cum to t nstances when su the shareholders void a qualified auditor's report on the accounts laid ch qualifications exist, both the chairman of the audit their content and scope.
-Complies [X] Partial compliance []] Explanation []
+5. The board should not table a motion at the general meeting for delegating powers to issue shares or convertible securities excluding the preferential subscription right in a sum of more than 20% of the capital at the time of the delegation.
+And when the board approves an issue of shares or convertible securities excluding the preferential subscription right, the company should immediately publish on its website the reports on that exclusion required by commercial law.
+Complies [X] Partial compliance [] Explanation [] 6.
+Listed companies that prepare the following reports, whether mandatory or voluntary, should publish them on their websites sufficiently in advance of the annual general meeting even though that publication is not compulsory: a) Report on the independence of the auditor b) Reports on the functioning of the audit committee and the nomination and remuneration committee c) Report by the audit committee on related party transactions d) Report on the corporate social responsibility policy.
+Complies [] Partial compliance [X] Explanation [] Г All the sections of this Recommendation are met, except (c). direct udit and Compliance Committee checks that all the related party transactions with significant shareholders, Directors, representatives of corporate ors and other related parties have been made on arm's length terms, at market prices, transparently, fairly and reasonably, and always in the interests of ro Foods Group, and issues a report to the Board in favour of their approval.
+After studying this Recommendation the Company does not consider it nient to publish the contents of that report because it contains sensitive commercial information that is confidential for the Group in respect of its rivals.
+7. The company should broadcast general meetings live, through its website.
+Complies [] Explanation [X] Gener al Meetings of shareholders of Ebro Foods S.A. are not broadcast live through the corporate website owing to the size and capitalisation of the Company. share ermore, considering the little use made of the technical means intended to increase shareholders' participation at general meetings (such as the holders' forum or electronic voting and proxies) and the ample quorum at general meetings (79.0325% at the last AGM held on 5 June 2018), the any considers it unnecessary at present to invest economic resources in the live broadcasting of general meetings. ormation on what happens at the general meeting is subsequently published in Spanish and English on the corporate website, where it is fully available, badable and easy to access, with no limitations or restrictions of any nature. ompany has studied this Recommendation and for the time being does not contemplate live broadcasting of the AGM to be held in 2019, considering separal meetings comply with the principles of transparency and adequate information recommended by the Code of Good Governance.
+8. The audit committee should make sure that the board endeavours to avoid a qualified auditor's report on the accounts laid before the general meeting, and in exceptional circumstances when such qualifications exist, both the chairman of the audit committee and the auditors should clearly explain to the shareholders their content and scope.
+Complies [X] Partial compliance [] Explanation []